What Breaks After $100K: The 3 Constraint Patterns That Cost Operators $50K+ Each Year They Go Undiagnosed

 The operators in my data who identified their mistakes in weeks instead of months saved $40K–$80K in opportunity cost over 6 months.
 They moved from $100K to $125K–$150K in 8–12 months while reducing hours from 55+ to 35–40 weekly.

-The mistakes are expensive but correctable.
+The mistakes are expensive but fully correctable once you can see them clearly.
 The misdiagnosis is what costs time.
-Pattern recognition at $100K+ is different from that at $50K-$75K.
+Pattern recognition at $100K+ is different from that at $50K–$75K.
 Learn the new patterns.

 That’s the system.